 The first ambassador of Lebanon, Mr. Ahmed Ibrahim, presented his credentials to the President of the Republic of Estonia on 4 April 2002.
 From 2004–2007 the Lebanese ambassador to Estonia was Mr. Massoud Maalouf, who resided in Warsaw.
-Since 2008 there is no ambassador appointed to Estonia.
+2008-2019 there was no ambassador appointed to Estonia.
 From June 2019 the Ambassador of Lebanon in Estonia is Mrs. Reina Charbel, residing in Warsaw.

 2003-2014 Sami Elias Kamouh was the Estonian honorary consul in Lebanon.
 Since 2 March 2017 The Honorary Consul of Estonia in Lebanon is Fouad Fadel.

-February 2017, the Estonian-Lebanon parliamentary group was established in the Riigikogu, chaired by Erki Savisaar.
-April 2017 the Estonia friendship group was established in the Parliament of Lebanon, chaired by Michel Moussa.
+September 2018 the Estonia friendship group was established in the Parliament of Lebanon, chaired by Farid el Khazen.

 - October 2017 - Defence Minister Jüri Luik visited Lebanon

 - March 2017 - President Kersti Kaljulaid visited Lebanon

 - January 2017 - National Defence Committee visited Lebanon

 - April 2016 - Commander of Estonian Defence Forces LtGen Riho Terras visited Lebanon

 - February 2016 - Minister of Social Protection Margus Tsahkna visited Lebanon